praw-dev/prawtools/README.md

 When using the `-m USER` you will be prompted to login.

 By default comments from __all__ subreddits are considered.
-If you want to restrict the notifications to only a few subreddits use on or more `-s SUBREDDIT` options:
+If you want to restrict the notifications to only a few subreddits use one or more `-s SUBREDDIT` options:

-    reddit_alert -m bboe -S redditdev -S learnpython bboe praw "reddit_api"
+    reddit_alert -m bboe -s redditdev -s learnpython bboe praw "reddit_api"

 Finally, you may want to ignore notifications from certain users.
 You can use the `-I USER` option to ignore comments from a certain user: